Smintfy/pyurl/README.md

 # pyurl

-A curl clone written in python for testing REST API with HTTP/1.1 protocol.
+A curl clone toy project written in python for testing REST API with HTTP/1.1 protocol.
 Support localhost, HTTP, and HTTPS.

+## TODO
+- [ ] Handling keep alive and using it to send multiple requests over the same TCP connection.
+- [ ] Graphical User Interface

 ## Get started
 1. Clone the repository